JSON (JavaScript Object Notation) is one of the most popular

 Every item in fruit array is a type of fruit.

-It implies any item that goes int orange is a type of orange, say: bitter_orange,
+implies any item that goes int orange is a type of orange,

-for fruit object, any item in it is an attribute of
+fruit object, any item in it is an attribute of fruit. thus

 object fruit :{seed:{}, endocarp:{},flesh:{}}

-string you should get a javascript object structure.
-If your json deserializes into an
+should get a javascript object structure.
+If your json

 Parse JSON string in JavaScript

-a JSON string.
-This method is only available in modern browsers (IE8+, Firefox 3.5+,
+This method is only available in modern browsers (IE8+,

 JSON.parse('"bar of foo"')